maximeraafat/BlenderNeRF/README.md

 Rendering is an expensive computation.
 Photorealistic scenes can take seconds to hours to render depending on the scene complexity, hardware and available software resources.

-NeRFs can speed up this process, but require camera information typically extracted via cumbersome code.
+NeRFs and Gaussian splats can speed up this process, but require camera information typically extracted via cumbersome code.
 This plugin enables anyone to get renders and cameras with a single click in Blender.

 <p align='center'>
   <img src='https://maximeraafat.github.io/assets/posts/blendernerf/BlenderNeRF_compressed.gif' width='90%'/>